 Trials fascinate us because the individual stakes are so high and because the answer as to guilt and innocence seems available if we spend enough time weighing up the evidence.
 But equally important, trials tell us something not only about the participants involved in one particular case but also about society at that time.
 Court cases provide a window into life at a particular moment in history and for this reason they can be used as a basis for teaching.

-This site represents a Collaboration between Dr. Adam Clulow at Monash University and the Center for History and New Media at George Mason University.
+This site represents a Collaboration between Dr. Adam Clulow at the University of Texas at Austin and the Center for History and New Media at George Mason University.
 The goal was to build a website capable of taking high school and university students into the heart of a famous and still controversial seventeenth century conspiracy trial.
 The site went live in 2016 and has since been visited by thousands of students across the world.
 Although largely complete, it is being continually added to and updated in response to feedback.
 If you have any comments or suggestions on the site or if you have used or plan to use it in class, please let us know using the Contact link at the bottom of the page.
 We are always delighted to hear back from teachers and can suggest additional sources and lesson plans.

 Guide for Teachers